The 3rd reason that you may run into trouble in getting anywhere long term with the HCG Diet is:

 Having a longer term perspective because of deeper reasons for losing weight will help you get through these times without giving up.
 It’s something you can acknowledge that is yes, quite irritating, but it’s not going to stop you from your ultimate goal of health even if you don’t make it your x lbs lost by x party date.
 Which I really don’t recommend making goals like that anyways, because as I’ve said before, you really don’t have control over this.

-There are some who have even stopped weighing entirely while on Human Chorionic Gonadotropin (HCG) just so that this factor is completely ruled out for them.
+There are some who have even stopped weighing entirely while on hCG just so that this factor is completely ruled out for them.
 Not everyone may want or need to do this, but it’s certainly something to consider if you are having a really hard time dealing with the unpredictability of the scale.

 Finding The Deeper Reasons